majidmohsenifar/weconnect-test/README.md

 - run by `docker-compose up -d` which would starts the http server on port 8000
 - it takes some time to populate data to database, and after that the list api would return data
+- for running test you can user `docker-compose exec api go test ./...`

 # APIs
 for testing API use postman collection provided in project.